 For the past 17 years, I have worked in private and public schools, at levels from preschool through post-secondary.
 I have served in the following roles: student services coordinator, special education chairperson, school psychologist, autism consultant, and district BCBA consultant.
 I conduct special education evaluations and works with individual education plans (IEP) teams.
 My goal is to translate student strengths and weaknesses into a comprehensive and educationally beneficial plan tailored to each student.
 My expertise is in functional behavior assessments and development of behavior intervention plans.
 I consult with teams on an ongoing basis regarding behavioral interventions and data collection.

 I’m a trainer for the Statewide Autism Resources and Training initiative through Grand Valley State University and provide trainings for teachers, parents, paraprofessionals, and administrators.

-- Bachelor’s of Arts degree in psychology from Michigan State University,
+- Bachelor’s of Arts degree in psychology from Michigan State University

-- Certificate of Advanced Graduate Study in school psychology from the University of Massachusetts Boston,
+- Certificate of Advanced Graduate Study in school psychology from the University of Massachusetts Boston

-I live in Plymouth, Michigan with my husband and two daughters.
+I live in Plymouth, Michigan with my two daughters.
 I love reading, traveling, and trying hard to get to the gym.
 I’m a busy mom who is always wearing a lot of hats but wouldn’t have it any other way.
 My daughters have taught me more about how kids think and the pressures they deal with on a daily basis than I ever learned in school.
 Kids are often times teaching us just as much as we think we are teaching them!